Nutria: Distribution

-Native to subtropical and temperate South America, it has been introduced to North America, Europe, Asia, and Africa, primarily by fur ranchers.
+Native to subtropical and temperate South America, its range includes Chile, Argentina, Uruguay, Paraguay and the southern parts of Brazil and Bolivia.
+It has been introduced to North America, Europe and Asia, primarily by fur ranchers.

 The distribution of nutrias outside South America tends to contract or expand with successive cold or mild winters.
-During cold winters, nutria often suffer frostbite on their tails, leading to infection or death.
-As a result, populations of nutria often contract and even become locally or regionally extinct as in the Scandinavian countries and such US states as Idaho, Montana, and Nebraska during the 1980s.
+During cold winters, nutrias often suffer frostbite on their tails, leading to infection or death.
+As a result, populations of nutria often contract and even become locally or regionally extinct as in the Scandinavian countries and such U.S. states as Idaho, Montana, and Nebraska during the 1980s.
 During mild winters, their ranges tend to expand northward.
 For example, in recent years, range expansions have been noted in Washington and Oregon, as well as Delaware.

-According to the U.S. Geological Survey, nutria were first introduced to the United States in California, in 1899.
+According to the U.S. Geological Survey, nutrias were first introduced to the United States in California, in 1899 by William Franklin Frakes.
+As of 2024, they had spread to the San Francisco Bay Area, where their digging threatened storm levees, and the California Department of Fish and Wildlife had an active eradication program.

 They were first brought to Louisiana in the early 1930s for the fur industry, and the population was kept in check, or at a small population size, because of trapping pressure from the fur traders.
-The earliest account of nutria spreading freely into Louisiana wetlands from their enclosures was in the early 1940s; a hurricane hit the Louisiana coast for which many people were unprepared, and the storm destroyed the enclosures, enabling the nutria to escape into the wild.
-According to the Louisiana Department of Wildlife and Fisheries, nutria were also transplanted from Port Arthur, Texas, to the Mississippi River in 1941 and then spread due to a hurricane later that year.
+The earliest account of nutrias spreading freely into Louisiana wetlands from their enclosures was in the early 1940s; a hurricane hit the Louisiana coast for which many people were unprepared, and the storm destroyed the enclosures, enabling the nutrias to escape into the wild.
+According to the Louisiana Department of Wildlife and Fisheries, nutrias were also transplanted from Port Arthur, Texas, to the Mississippi River in 1941 and then spread due to a hurricane later that year.

-Nutria are spreading rapidly in the U.S. state of Washington.